ShutdownRepo/pywhisker/README.md

   -H [LMHASH:]NTHASH, --hashes [LMHASH:]NTHASH
                         NT/LM hashes, format is LMhash:NThash
   --aes-key hex key     AES key to use for Kerberos Authentication (128 or 256 bits) -k, --kerberos        Use Kerberos authentication.
 Grabs credentials from .ccache file (KRB5CCNAME) based on target parameters.
-If valid credentials cannot be found, it will use the ones specified in the
+If valid credentials cannot be found, it will use the ones
-                        command line
+                        specified in the command line

 arguments when setting -action to add:
   -P PFX_PASSWORD, --pfx-password PFX_PASSWORD
                         password for the PFX stored self-signed certificate (will be random if not set, not needed when exporting to PEM)
   -f FILENAME, --filename FILENAME
                         filename to store the generated self-signed PEM or PFX certificate and key, or filename for the "import"/"export" actions
-  -e {PEM, PFX}, --export {PEM, PFX}
+  -e {PEM,PFX}, --export {PEM,PFX}
                         choose to export cert+private key in PEM or PFX (i.e. #PKCS12) (default: PFX))

 arguments when setting -action to remove: